 Material changes and Commitments since the end of the Financial Year

-There were no material changes or commitments between the end of the financial year andthe date of this report.
+There were no other material changes or commitments between the end of the financialyear and the date of this report.

 Statements in these reports describing company's projection statements expectationsand hopes are forward looking.
-Though these expectations etc. are based on reasonableassumption the actual results might differ.
+Though these are based on reasonable assumption theactual results may differ.

-Your Directors wish to place on record their appreciation of the valuable co-operationextended to your Company by its bankers and various authorities of the State and CentralGovernment.
+Your Directors wish to place on record their appreciation of the valuable co-operationextended to the Company by its bankers and various authorities of the State and CentralGovernment.
 They thank the Distributors Dealers Consignment Agents suppliers and otherbusiness associates of your Company for their continued support.
-Your Board also takesthis opportunity to place on record its appreciation of the contributions made byemployees of your company at all levels and last but not least of the continued confidence reposed by youin the Management.
+Your Board also takesthis opportunity to place on record its appreciation of the contributions made by itsemployees at all levels and last but not least of the continued confidence reposed by youin the Management.